Jisan-Dev/40daysJS_TapaScript/Day-03/task.md

 Red Light...
 Green Light...
 Let's Play!

 - [ ] Create a `color` variable.
-- [ ] Based on the color variable's value print in the console if a traveller needs to STOP or GO.
+- [ ] Based on the color variable's value print in the console if a traveler needs to STOP or GO.
 The Red color is for STOP and the Green color is for GO.

 ## 5. Create an Electricity Bill Calculator